Heart symbol: Earliest use

 The combination of the heart shape and its use within the heart metaphor was developed in the end of the Middle Ages, although the shape has been used in many ancient epigraphy monuments and texts.
 With possible early examples or direct predecessors in the 13th to 14th century, the familiar symbol of the heart representing love developed in the 15th century, and became popular in Europe during the 16th.

 Before the 14th century, the heart shape was not associated with the meaning of the heart metaphor.
-The geometric shape itself is found in much earlier sources, but in such instances does not depict a heart, but typically foliage: in examples from antiquity fig leaves, and in medieval iconography and heraldry, typically the leaves of ivy and of the water-lily.
+The geometric shape itself is found in much earlier sources.
+However, in such instances it does not depict a heart, but typically foliage: in examples from antiquity fig leaves, and in medieval iconography and heraldry, typically the leaves of ivy and of the water-lily.

-The first known depiction of a heart as a symbol of romantic love dates to the 1250s.
+The first known, but disputed, depiction of a heart as a symbol of romantic love dates to the 1250s.
 It occurs in a miniature decorating a capital 'S' in a manuscript of the French Roman de la poire.
 In the miniature, a kneeling lover (or more precisely, an allegory of the lover's "sweet gaze" or doux regard) offers his heart to a damsel.
 The heart here resembles a pine cone (held "upside down", the point facing upward), in accord with medieval anatomical descriptions.
 However, in this miniature, what suggests a heart shape is only the result of a lover's finger superimposed on an object; the full shape outline of the object is partly hidden, and, therefore unknown.
 Moreover, the French title of the manuscript that features the miniature translates into "Novel of the pear" in English.
-Thus the heart-shaped object would be a pear; the conclusion that a pear represents a heart is dubious.
-Opinions, therefore, differ over this being the first depiction of a heart as a symbol of romantic love.
+Thus the heart-shaped object would be a pear; the conclusion that a pear represents a heart is dubious, and opinions differ over this claimed depiction of a heart denoting romantic love.